pingcap/docs-tidb-operator/en/get-started.md

 As soon as all Pods are in the "Running" state, proceed to the next step.

-## Deploy a TiDB cluster and its monitoring services
+## Step 3: Deploy a TiDB cluster and its monitoring services

 This section describes how to deploy a TiDB cluster and its monitoring services.